 Curriculum: International Baccalaureate (Primary Years and Middle Years).
 Owned by charismatic American educationalist Patrick Newell and his Japanese wife.
 Recently moved into a Japanese school building so plenty of space and facilities.
 A young school, expanding all the time.
 For more details on the entire school, click here to read the full GSGI write-up.

 2-14-28 Moto Azabu, Tokyo, Japan

-Classes are held in the mornings for children aged 15 months to 5 years with the option of extended day care in the afternoon.
-The school offers an integrated educational curriculum for all nationalities.
+Classes are held in the mornings for children aged 18 months to 5 years with the option of extended day care in the afternoon.
+The school offers a Japanese/English Dual Immersion programme as well as the IB Primary Years Programme.
 Teaching is in English with Japanese lessons as well as nature, music, art, cooking and drama.